sydneykimbell/TA-cis1051/README.md

 ### Lab 6 - Dice Simulation
 Get user input to determine the number of trials.
 Then simulate rolling two dice and adding the sum for the desired number of trials.
 Print out a table with number, number of rolls, and percent.
 In part 2, pick a random number between 2 and 12 (inclusive) and create the same table.
 Compare the results.
 Then, create 2 new programs adding columns for 'expected' and 'difference' to each table.

+### Lab 7 - Password Checker
+Ask user to enter password and verify that it is valid, following the requirements on Canvas.
+If the password is not valid, ask the user to enter a new password until they enter one that is valid.
+After the user enters a valid password, ask them to reenter the password.
+Verify that it matches the first password.